chrisrob11/codeassistant/README.md

 ## **Implementation Checklist**

 ### Basics
-- [ ] Create stub commands
+- [X] Create stub commands
-- [ ] Add make file so it can build and do other commands
+- [X] Add make file so it can build and do other commands
-- [ ] Add new-session and end-session command
+- [ ] Add start-session and end-session command
 - [ ] code command work
   - [ ] Initial work to do simple prompt againt one file
   - [ ] Add ability to do multiple files